BACK TO HOME

 By Hugh Wyatt

-With the victory over Navy, the 1958 Army team was the first since 1945 to beat both Notre Dame and Navy in the same season.
-It gave West Point its first unbeaten season in nine years, the Lambert Trophy as best team in the east, and a third-place ranking nationally.
-(Interestingly, that year's National Championship was won by the LSU Tigers, coached by former Blaik assistant Paul Dietzel.)
+With the victory over Navy, the 1958 Army team became the first since 1945 to beat both Notre Dame and Navy in the same season.
+It gave Army its first unbeaten season in nine years, and earend it the Lambert Trophy as best team in the east, and a third-place ranking nationally.
+(That year's National Championship was won by the LSU Tigers, coached by former Blaik assistant Paul Dietzel.)

 Carpenter, Dawkins and Novogratz were named first-team All-Americans.
 Dawkins was awarded the Heisman Trophy, the third player coached by Blaik to be so honored.
 Novogratz won the Knute Rockne and Los Angeles Times awards as the nation's top lineman.
 (Dawkins would also go on to win a Rhodes scholarship, and while studying in England, would put his athletic talents to use in helping Oxford defeat archrival Cambridge in both rugby and ice hockey).